SanjirSalsabil/Azure-ML-Open-AI-Predictive-Analytics-on-Healthcare-Performance-Metrics/README.md

 # Azure-ML-Open-AI-Predictive-Analytics-on-Healthcare-Performance-Metrics
 This analysis provides specific scenarios to reduce/stabilize surgical waitlist growth for Healthcare.
-Key focus: Forecast the procedure increase ($10k-15k$ more/year) needed to achieve waitlist reduction targets (e.g., 25%, 50%, or elimination within 2-5 years).
+Key focus: Forecast the Resource allocation and procedure increase ($10k-15k$ more/year) needed to achieve waitlist reduction targets (e.g., 25%, 50%, or elimination within 2-5 years).
 Projections are broken down by Area, Facility, Specialty, and Patient Service Type

 # What / if Analysis
 ![waitlist_correct_new](https://github.com/user-attachments/assets/c731949a-d001-41ea-814f-5e1fc0c88aa9)